ChristinaLK/blog/content/python-prep.md

 So in terms of teaching,
-I plan to introduce very quickly that python can be run on the command line, or in an IDE like the notebook, we will be using the notebook, and a quick tour.
+I plan to introduce very quickly that python can be run on the command line, or in an IDE like the notebook, we will be using the notebook, and a quick tour of the notebook.

 I will then present the guiding question, as above, and explain that the lesson will be talking about big picture answers to that question (that can be applied